gscalzo/gscalzo.github.io/content/blog/demystifying-ai-coding-agents-in-swift.md

 date = 2025-10-25T00:00:00+01:00
 draft = false
-tags = ["Swift", "AI", "LLM", "Coding Agents", "OpenAI"]
+tags = ["Swift", "AI", "LLM", "Coding Agents", "OpenAI"] description = "Learn how to build your own AI coding agent in Swift.
+Discover the simple concepts behind tools like Claude Code and Cursor—it's just a loop, some tools, and a language model with opinions."
 +++

 ## The Magic Trick That Isn't Magic